GrigLars/command_line_fu/README.md

 	sed -e "s/.*Alex.*/###########/" deleteme.txt

+#### Delete a whole line on match

+        sed -i '/pattern to match/d' deleteme.txt

 #### How to I write to dev null again?
 I always screw the order up in crontab reports.

 	[command] > /dev/null 2>&1